William Nolde: Military career

 Nolde was drafted into the U.S. Army and served in the Korean War.
+In 1970 he was the Battalion Commander, 5th BN, 30th Field Artillery, a Sergeant Missile Battalion deployed in northern Italy.
 After the war he stayed in the Army where he underwent officer training and served a first tour in South Vietnam in 1965.
 After returning from a posting in Italy in June 1972 he was asked by Army Chief of Staff William Westmoreland to return to South Vietnam as a military adviser to the Army of the Republic of Vietnam.
 Lt Col. Nolde became the senior military adviser in Bình Long Province.
 On 27 January 1973, eleven hours before the ceasefire under the Paris Peace Accords was to come into effect, Nolde was killed by North Vietnamese artillery fire near An Lộc.

 While other Americans lost their lives after the truce was enacted, these were not recorded as combat casualties.
 During his time in the armed forces, he accumulated four medals, including the Bronze Star Medal and Legion of Merit.
 In 1997, Nolde was one of the first members inducted into the Central Michigan University Reserve Officer's Training Corps Hall of Fame.
 In 2006, Colonel Nolde was inducted into the Fort Sill Artillery Officer Candidate School Hall of Fame.